 Does going on a ketogenic diet mean you have to stay on it forever?

-High-intensity activities like sprinting and your 8fit HIIT workouts draw upon the glycogen tucked away in our muscles for fuel, which is why you hear about marathoners “carb-loading” in the days before a big race.
+High-intensity activities like sprinting and your 8fit HIIT workouts draw upon the glycogen tucked away in our muscles (i.e. glycogen stores) for fuel, which is why you hear about marathoners “carb loading” in the days before a big race.

 Like we said above, some glycogen is stored in the muscles but there are also some glycogen stores in the liver.
-The glycogen stored in the liver is what keeps specific systems running all day, including the brain, kidney cells, and red blood cells.
-For anyone not on a low-carb meal plan like the ketogenic diet, the body needs a minimum of 100g of glucose each day in order to meet the basic demands of the brain.
+The glycogen stored in the liver is what keeps the body running (think, brain, digestive, and cardiovascular function).
+For anyone not on a low-carb meal plan like the ketogenic diet, the body needs a minimum of 100 grams of glucose each day in order to meet the basic demands of the brain.

-So — what if a person consumes significantly less than 100g of carbohydrates in a day?
+So, what happens if a person consumes significantly less than 100 grams of carbohydrates in a day?
 What happens when the body runs out of glycogen stores?
 Well, it’ll have to call on other sources of energy.

 The hierarchy of energy sources